Skip to main content

 Text Color Contrast (Minimum)

 App accessibility checks if text elements have sufficient color contrast for readability.
-Ensure the contrast ratio between text and background colors is at least 4.5:1.
-For large text, a minimum ratio of 3:1 is acceptable.
+The contrast ratio between text and background colors should be at least 4.5:1 for normal text and 3:1 for large text.
 The goal is to make content accessible to users with varying levels of visual sensitivity, including those with color vision deficiencies.

 Success criteria